netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspecprocessorkafkaconsumerautoscaler-1">kafkaConsumerAutoscaler</a></b></td>
         <td>object</td>
         <td>
-          kafkaConsumerAutoscaler spec of a horizontal pod autoscaler to set up for flowlogs-pipeline-transformer, which consumes Kafka messages.
+          `kafkaConsumerAutoscaler` is the spec of a horizontal pod autoscaler to set up for `flowlogs-pipeline-transformer`, which consumes Kafka messages.
 This setting is ignored when Kafka is disabled.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>kafkaConsumerBatchSize</b></td>
         <td>integer</td>
         <td>
-          kafkaConsumerBatchSize indicates to the broker the maximum batch size, in bytes, that the consumer will accept.
+          `kafkaConsumerBatchSize` indicates to the broker the maximum batch size, in bytes, that the consumer will accept.
 Ignored when not using Kafka.
 Default: 10MB.<br/>
           <br/>
             <i>Default</i>: 10485760<br/>
         </td>